-Every year, World Hepatitis Day (WHD) stands as an opportunity for the communities of the world to come together under a single theme to raise awareness of viral hepatitis.
+Every year, World Hepatitis Day (WHD) stands as an opportunity for communities of the world to come together under a single theme to raise awareness on viral hepatitis.
 This year, the theme is ‘Find the Missing Millions.’

-Abarca calls on people from across the world to take action and raise awareness to find the “missing millions” of people living with undiagnosed hepatitis so that they may seek the treatment and support they need.
-Through awareness, we can save lives by spreading education on Hepatitis’ prevention, diagnosis, and treatment options.
+Abarca calls on the healthcare community to take action and raise awareness to find the “missing millions” of people living with undiagnosed hepatitis so that they may seek the treatment and support they need.
+Through awareness, we can save lives through education on hepatitis’ prevention, diagnosis, and treatment options.

 What is Hepatitis?

 At the links above, the U.S. Centers for Disease Control and Prevention (CDC) provides comprehensive information about the differences between each type, how they are spread, as well as details on prevention and treatment.